Uniswap/docs/docs/contracts/uniswapx/guides/becomeQuoter.md

     orderHash: "the hash identifier for the order",
     createdAt: "timestamp at which the order was posted",
     signature: "the swapper signature to include with order execution",
-    swapper: "the swapper address",
-    orderStatus: "current order status (always should be `active` upon receiving notification)",
+    orderStatus: "current order status (always should be `open` upon receiving notification)",
     encodedOrder: "The abi-encoded order to include with order execution.
 This can be decoded using the Uniswapx-SDK (https://github.com/uniswap/uniswapx-sdk) to verify order fields and signature",
-    chainId: "The chain ID that the order originates from and must be settled on", filler?: "If this order was quoted by an RFQ participant then this will be their filler address", quoteId?: "If this order was quoted by an RFQ participant then this will be the requestId from the quote request" }
+    chainId: "The chain ID that the order originates from and must be settled on", filler?: "If this order was quoted by an RFQ participant then this will be their filler address", quoteId?: "If this order was quoted by an RFQ participant then this will be the requestId from the quote request",
+    swapper: "OPTIONAL: the swapper address"
+}
 ```